ibrhmahmd/OllamaNet-Documentation/Content.md/Chapter1-Introduction.md

 ## Project Overview

-OllamaNet is a comprehensive AI platform built on a modern microservices architecture that enables it`s users to explore, interact with, and manage various AI models through a coherent ecosystem of services.
+OllamaNet is a comprehensive platform built on a modern event-driven microservices architecture that enables its users to explore, interact with, and manage various AI models through a coherent ecosystem of services.
 The platform provides both administrative capabilities and end-user experiences for AI-powered conversations and model discovery, all supported by a robust database layer.

 The platform is designed to address the growing need for accessible, well-organized AI model interactions while maintaining security, scalability, and performance through specialized microservices that handle distinct aspects of the system's functionality.